Cognigy/Documentation/docs/voice-gateway/webapp/carriers.md

     - SIP over TCP
 === "TLS"
     - SIP over TLS
     - The **Use sips scheme** box will appear.
-Select this box if you wish to use the SIPS scheme.
+Select this box if you wish to use the SIPS scheme
-    - Set the Port to 5061.
+    - Set the Port to 5061
 === "TLS/SRTP"
     - SIP over TLS/SRTP.
-This option provides encryption to both the connection and the audio stream.
+This option provides encryption to both the connection and the audio stream
     - The **Use sips scheme** box will appear.
-Select this box if you wish to use SIPS scheme.
+Select this box if you wish to use SIPS scheme
     - The **Pad crypto** box will appear.
 This option adds random strings of data to the encrypted voice packets, making them even harder to decrypt
-    - Set the Port to 5061.
+    - Set the Port to 5061

 Click **Save.**